ntallarico/bidrl_tools/README.md

 # bidrl_tools

 Set of tools for usage of BidRL.
 Scraping, processing of invoices, etc.
+Contains some optional integrations with YNAB budgetting software.

 **This contains python code that will use your actual user account to bid real money on items.
 This is a constant work in progress.
 It is not perfect.
 Please review code carefully and use at your own risk.**

 Setup:
  - Ensure that python is installed.
  - Create file `config.py` in repo.
-Populate it according to the below details/example:
+Populate it according to the below details/example.
+YNAB components are completely optional and all scripts will skip integration if not defined.

 	Details:
 	 - user_email: your email used for logging into bidrl